 What Is Bird Banding?

-Bird banding is the process of attaching a small metal or plastic band around a bird's leg in order to identify individual birds from the band's unique number.
+Bird banding is the process of attaching a small metal or plastic band or tag around a bird's leg in order to identify individual birds from the band's unique number.
 Banding has been used for centuries, with the first bands being used on falconry birds or other captive birds so they could be identified and returned if they were stolen or strayed from their owners.
 Today, millions of wild birds are banded around the world each year.

 Types of Bird Bands

 There are several different types of bands used on different bird species.
 Bands can be metal or plastic, and the unique identification number of each band may be etched or engraved onto the band.
 Some bands are brightly colored so they can be read at a distance without disturbing the birds.
 More detailed bands may have informational codes that identify where and when the bird was first banded.
 Some countries and banding organizations use bands that have the address of the relevant conservation organization right on the band.